nubenetes/awesome-kubernetes/docs/kubernetes.md

 - [kubectl-cost](https://github.com/kubecost/kubectl-cost) is a kubectl plugin that provides easy CLI access to Kubernetes cost allocation metrics via the kubecost APIs.
 It allows developers, devops, and others to quickly determine the cost & efficiency for any Kubernetes workload
 - [blog.kubecost.com: AKS Cost Monitoring and Governance With Kubecost](https://blog.kubecost.com/blog/aks-cost/)
 - [thenewstack.io: KubeCost: Monitor Kubernetes Costs with kubectl](https://thenewstack.io/kubecost-monitor-kubernetes-costs-with-kubectl/)
+- [rtfm.co.ua: Kubernetes: Cluster Cost Monitoring – Kubernetes Resource Report and Kubecost](https://rtfm.co.ua/en/kubernetes-cluster-cost-monitoring-kubernetes-resource-report-and-kubecost/) In this article, you will explore the Kubernetes Resource Report and Kubecost projects and will dive into the details of how they work

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/36dtdhhhjpE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>